-- buildset A BuildSet object - builds A list of Build objects buildbot.status.buildset.master
+- buildset A BuildSet object - builds A list of Build objects

 This method must be implemented by the subclass.
 This method is called when all of the builds for a buildset have finished, and it should initiate sending a summary status for the buildset.